-“If you have to use a nasal decongestant, stop after three days and throw the bottle away,” says Marple.
+“If you have to use a nasal decongestant, stop after 3 days and throw the bottle away,” Marple says.

 Prescription sleeping pills may also be a bad idea when you have a cold.
 “Sleeping pills can exacerbate upper respiratory obstruction in people with sleep apnea, which is a common problem for people who are overweight or obese,” says Michael Thorpy, MD, director of the Sleep-Wake Disorders Center at Montefiore Medical Center in New York.